Dubai International Advisory Consultants

 What is a General Trading License in Dubai?

-A general trading license in Dubai is a commercial license issued by the Department of Economy and Tourism (DET) or a designated UAE free zone authority, authorising a business to import, export, buy, and sell a wide range of goods under a single license.
-Unlike specialist trading licenses that restrict a company to a specific product category, a general trading license covers multiple product groups simultaneously, making it the most flexible commercial license available in the UAE.
+A general trading license in Dubai is a commercial license issued by the Department of Economy and Tourism (DET), formerly known as the DED, or a designated UAE free zone authority, authorising a business to import, export, buy, and sell a wide range of goods under a single license.
+Unlike specialist trading licenses that restrict a company to a specific product category, a general trading license covers multiple product groups simultaneously, making it one of the most flexible commercial licenses available in the UAE.

-The general trading license Dubai is the preferred license choice for entrepreneurs who want to trade across different sectors without the administrative complexity of holding separate licenses for each product type.
+It’s a popular choice for entrepreneurs who want to trade across different sectors without the administrative complexity of holding separate licenses for each product type.
 A single general trading license allows your business to deal in electronics, textiles, food products, building materials, machinery, and more, all under one registered entity.
-This flexibility is one of the primary reasons it is the most commonly obtained commercial license in the UAE market.

 General trading companies in Dubai can be established as mainland Limited Liability Companies (LLCs) under the DET, or as free zone companies under authorities such as DMCC, IFZA, Meydan, or Ajman Free Zone.
 The right choice depends on whether your primary market is within the UAE or international.
 Our business setup consultants in Dubai provide a free recommendation during the initial consultation based on your specific product categories and target customers.